jsmwoolf/Sports-Recommender/README.md

 Below are a few notes about the dataset.

 ## Attributes
-The attributes that are used to recommend a sport is as follows:
+The attributes that are used to recommend a sport is as defined from ESPN:

 * __Endurance__: The ability to continue to perform a skill or action for long periods of time.
 Example: Lance Armstrong
 * __Strength__: The ability to produce force.
 Example: NFL linebackers.